Foreign relations of Vichy France: United States

-The United States granted Vichy full diplomatic recognition, sending Admiral William D. Leahy to France as ambassador.
-President Roosevelt and Secretary of State Cordell Hull hoped to use American influence to encourage those elements in the Vichy government opposed to military collaboration with Germany.
-U.S. attempts to work with the Vichy regime strained Anglo-American relations, as the British considered the Vichy regime to be firmly subservient to Nazi Germany.
-The Americans also hoped to encourage Vichy to resist German war demands, such as for the fleet, air bases in French-mandated Syria or to move war supplies through French territories in North Africa.
-The essential American position was that France should take no action not explicitly required by the armistice terms that could adversely affect Allied efforts in the war.
-The Americans ended relations when Germany occupied all of France in late 1942.
+The United States granted Vichy full diplomatic recognition, and sent Admiral William D. Leahy to France as ambassador.
+President Franklin Roosevelt and Secretary of State Cordell Hull hoped to use American influence to encourage those elements in the Vichy government opposed to military collaboration with Germany.
+American attempts to work with the Vichy regime strained Anglo-American relations, as the British considered the Vichy regime to be firmly subservient to Nazi Germany.
+The Americans also hoped to encourage Vichy to resist German war demands, such as for the fleet, air bases in French-mandated Syria, or moving war supplies through French territories in North Africa.
+The essential American position was that France should take no action unless it was explicitly required by the armistice terms that could adversely affect Allied efforts in the war.
+Upon the Anglo-American landings in North Africa in November 1942, the Vichy government severed relations with the United States.
+Following the German occupation of the southern Zone days later, the U.S. treated the former Vichy Government as extinct.
+Though neither side declared war, diplomatic staffs were interned until exchanges were arranged in March 1944.

 The American position towards Vichy France and de Gaulle was especially hesitant and inconsistent.
-Roosevelt disliked Charles de Gaulle, and agreed with Ambassador Leahy's view that he was an "apprentice dictator".
+Roosevelt disliked de Gaulle and agreed with Leahy's view that de Gaulle was an "apprentice dictator."

-Preparing for a landing in North Africa in late 1942, the US looked for a senior French ally.
-They turned to Henri Giraud shortly before the landing on 8 November 1942.
-Finally, after François Darlan's turn towards the Free Forces, they played him against de Gaulle.
-US General Mark W. Clark of the combined Allied command signed a deal with Admiral Darlan on 22 November 1942 a deal in which the Allies recognized Darlan, as high commissioner for North and West Africa.
+While preparing for the landing in North Africa, the US looked for a senior French ally and turned to Henri Giraud.
+Finally, after François Darlan's turn towards the Free Forces, the US played him against de Gaulle.
+US General Mark W. Clark of the combined Allied command signed a deal with Admiral Darlan on 22 November 1942 a deal in which the Allies recognized Darlan as High Commissioner for North and West Africa.

 Darlan was assassinated on 24 December 1942 and so Washington turned again towards Giraud, who was made High Commissioner of French North and West Africa.
-British resident minister Harold Macmillan brought together de Gaulle and Giraud, disparate personalities and quite hostile to each other, to serve as co-chairmen of the Committee of National Liberation.
+British resident minister Harold Macmillan brought together de Gaulle and Giraud, who were disparate personalities and quite hostile to each other, to serve as co-chairmen of the Committee of National Liberation.
 De Gaulle built a strong political base, but Giraud failed to do so and was displaced by de Gaulle.

 Soviet Union

-From mid-1940 until mid-1941 the Soviet Union maintained diplomatic relations with the Vichy Regime.
+From mid-1940 to mid-1941 the Soviet Union maintained diplomatic relations with Vichy France.
 In March 1940, the Soviet Ambassador to France, Yakov Surits, had been declared persona non grata in his host country.
-Afterwards, the Soviet Chargé d’Affaires in Vichy, Alexander Bogomolov, maintained contacts with the Vichy Regime.
+Afterwards, the Soviet Chargé d'Affaires in Vichy, Alexander Bogomolov, maintained contacts with Vichy France.
 In March 1941, Bogomolov was promoted to Soviet Ambassador to France.
-The Vichy Ambassador to the Soviet Union, Gaston Bergery, only arrived in Moscow in late April 1941.
+The Vichy Ambassador to the Soviet Union, Gaston Bergery, arrived in Moscow only in late April 1941.
 In July 1941, the Soviet Union broke off diplomatic relations with Vichy France.
 Unofficial relations with Free France were established in August 1941.